 Economic Modelling Specialists, Intl.
-(Emsi) is a data modelling company based in the United States.
+(Emsi) is a data modelling company headquartered in the United States.
 We provide our customers with accurate and up-to-date labour market data to help them make informed business and marketing decisions.
 In this document, we will give a basic overview of where our data comes from, how we assemble it, and the checks we use to make sure that our data is the clearest and most reliable source of LMI available.

 The Big Question

 The implicit question for any data company is always “Why should I trust your data?”
 Emsi data is created from a collection of government sources that are combined to provide multi-layered cross-checking.
 These sources are collected and combined to create Emsi’s industry and occupation data, as well as staffing patterns used to connect the two.
-Every year, Emsi updates its data with more than 20 million data points describing labour market conditions across Great Britain.
+Every year, Emsi updates its data with more than 20 million data points describing labour market conditions across the United Kingdom.
 It is the most accurate and reliable source of labour market information available today.

 Our sources include the following datasets: